MikeTheReader/ReduxFieldCreator/README.md

 > **Note**: There is no need to run a node server when running in production.
 There is no hot reloading occurring and files are served statically.

+## Miscellaneous

+To run the JS code through a react linter, run `npm run lint`